-- 6.2.35 There is the potential for underwater noise arising from foundation piling and other construction activities (e.g. drilling of piles, cable laying) within the Hornsea Three array area and the offshore ECR corridor (e.g. for the offshore HVAC booster station) to cause physical/auditory injury or disturbance to marine mammals. - 6.2.36 Percusive piling noise is considered the noise generating activity with greatest potential to result in a detrimental impact on marine mammals.
-Other construction activities (i.e. drilling of piles, cable laying) could also affect marine mammals, however to a much lesser extent. - 6.2.37 The behavioural and physiological effects of noise on a particular species depend on its intensity, frequency bandwidth, duration and the heterogeneity of ambient physical and environmental parameters such as water depth, salinity and substrate (see Parvin et al. 2006, for a review), as well as the particular species' sensitivity to sound. - 6.2.38 Non-lethal and behavioural responses such as avoidance of an area may be significant where the noise source is in the vicinity of important areas such as breeding grounds, migratory routes or key feeding grounds for marine mammal populations.
+- 6.2.35 There is the potential for underwater noise arising from foundation piling and other physical/auditory injury or disturbance to marine mammals. - 6.2.36 Percusive piling noise is considered the noise generating activity with greatest potential to piles, cable laying) could also affect marine mammals, however to a much lesser extent. - 6.2.37 The behavioural and physiological effects of noise on a particular species depend on its for a review), as well as the particular species' sensitivity to sound. - 6.2.38 Non-lethal and behavioural responses such as avoidance of an area may be significant where routes or key feeding grounds for marine mammal populations.